-EDC – Free Europe: Our eight demands for an EU EDC strategy
+EDC – Free Europe: Demands for an EU EDC strategy

 Report: Hazardous Substance Occurrence in Baltic Sea Pilot Municipalities

 Within the NonHazCity project a screening survey of hazardous substances has been performed in wastewater and stormwater samples from six municipalities around the Baltic Sea: Pärnu, Kaunas, Šilalė, Riga, Gdańsk, and Turku.
 Furthermore, a suite of chemicals were analysed in a range of indoor items from Stockholm preschools and offices.

 Sweden seeking for a global chemical agreement

 On March 12, Ms Karolina Skog, Minister for the Environment in Sweden, invited global leaders to an informal, high-level dialogue on the future framework for the management of chemicals and waste.
 The aim was to jointly address the hazardous chemicals issue and to discuss how to reach a global chemical agreement.

 How to avoid water pollution in Belarus and the Baltic Sea?

 The contamination of the Belarusian reservoirs and the Baltic Sea was discussed at the January 30, 2018 conference in Minsk.
 The event was attended by more than 80 participants from various regions of Belarus, including representatives of housing and communal services, district executive committees and public organizations.

 Water pollution in Belarus to be discussed in Minsk

 On January 30, 2018, the conference “Towards Prevention Pollution of Water Resource by Introducing Innovative Solutions and Engaging Population at Municipal Level” will be held in Minsk, Belarus.
 Experts from the NonHazCity project will participate in the event to share and discuss findings of the project.